How to Brand a Small Business – Startup Branding Tips

 Ideas include demonstrating why your personal customer service is superior and more valued compared to larger businesses, or showcasing how a small but very close-knit and dedicated team is beneficial to your product or service specifically.

-This can be accomplished easily with social media, such as a “Meet the Team” video or case study regarding competition.
+This can be accomplished easily with social media, such as a “Meet the Team” video or case study regarding the competition.

 Prioritise Honest Branding